-A WiFi or WiMAX link provides WAN access to the oMG via a WiFi AP which is often available in locations such as vehicle depots.
-Since it's usually preferable to utilize an AP when available, WiFi and/or WiMAX links are usually configured as the primary WAN access method on the oMG.
+A WiFi link provides WAN access to the oMG via a WiFi AP which is often available in locations such as vehicle depots.
+Since it's usually preferable to utilize an AP when available, WiFi links are usually configured as the primary WAN access method on the oMG.